Adopt an Animal

 Sea Turtle

-There are seven species of sea turtles in the world, two of which can be found within Rookery Bay: the Loggerhead and the Green Turtle.
-They nest on our the beaches each year from May until September and migrate thousands of miles annually!
-Though these turtles can produce around 100 eggs every 2 weeks throughout the season, only 1 in every 1,000 hatchlings actually survive to adulthood.
+There are 7 species of sea turtles in the world.
+Two can be found in Rookery Bay: Loggerhead and Green.
+They nest from May – September and migrate thousands of miles annually!
+Though these turtles can produce ~100 eggs every 2 weeks, only 1 in 1,000 hatchlings survive to adulthood.

 YOUR IMPACT:

-Funds will support the Reserve’s Sea Turtle Research Program for the resources, supplies and interns.
+Funds will support the Reserve’s Sea Turtle Research Program for the resources, supplies & interns.